Matthew-Otto/embedded-gps-ptp/README.md

 A GPS referenced Stratum 1 network time server with suport for IEEE 1588 Precision Time Protocol (PTP).

-Fully bare-metal implementation written for the STMicroelectronics NUCLEO-H563ZI platform
+Bare-metal implementation (using CMSIS register descriptions) written for the STMicroelectronics NUCLEO-H563ZI platform

 ---